nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 3) Move to 'datacards' dir.
 This directory contains codes for generating/combining all needed datacards.
 It is from here that we will run the Combine commands.

-4) In 'Create_Script_Datacard_Generation.cc' :
-- This code generates the scripts to create datacards both for template fit & to obtain postfit distributions of all input variables.
+4) 'Create_Script_Datacard_Generation.cc' generates the scripts to create datacards either to perform the template fit, or to obtain postfit distributions of all input variables, or to get both.
+It will also ask you if you want to include the systematics, what is your signal (tZq/ttZ/both), and in what region you want to obtain the postfit distributions of input variables.
 - In the code, you can change the path of the histogram file the datacards will point to.
-- Make sure the variable list is up-to-date.
+- Make sure the variable list (for postfit distributions) is up-to-date !!
 - Compile code & execute it :
 # g++ Create_Script_Datacard_Generation.cc -o Create_Script_Datacard_Generation.exe `root-config --cflags --glibs`